-One specific mesothelioma treatment involves removing the fluid buildup from the lungs, which in turn will help the patient breathe better and not experience as much chest pain as before.
+One specific mesothelioma treatment involves removing the fluid buildup from the lungs.
+This helps the patient breathe better while lessening chest pain.

-Additionally, chemotherapy helps to shrink the tumors in order to provide pain relief, but most often radiation therapy is used because the procedure is less intrusive.
+Chemotherapy helps shrink the tumors in order to provide pain relief, but most often, radiation therapy is the treatment used, since the procedure is less intrusive.
 In some instances, chemotherapy and radiation are combined, depending on the patient’s overall health and ability to sustain both treatments.

-Unfortunately, most stage 4 victims are not candidates for surgery.
-The tumors at this point have spread too far, making it extremely difficult to remove them all.
+Most stage 4 victims are not candidates for surgery.
+The tumors at this point have spread too far, making it difficult to remove them all.

 Although this is not always the rule, patients can face many risks if they go through surgery.
-Most advanced stage patients are not physically strong enough to be able to withstand a surgical procedure and their health is usually poor because of the toll of the disease.
-The physician will be able if the patient is a candidate for surgery.
+Most advanced stage patients are not physically strong enough to withstand a surgical procedure, and their health is usually poor because of the toll of the disease.

 Stage 4 Prognosis

 Even though the prognosis is grim, patients in advanced stages should concentrate on pain management, getting rest, and eating healthy.
 Life expectancy is typically around six months after diagnosis, but each case is different.

 Always consult with a mesothelioma physician regarding your own prognosis.
 Keep in mind that each person is unique, and diet, stress levels, pain tolerance, and other factors play into life longevity.

 Getting Legal Help

 Remember, if you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, regardless of what stage, there is a good chance you qualify for significant compensation.
 Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the leading asbestos and mesothelioma attorneys in your area.
 If you have questions or need assistance, contact us toll-free at 800-793-4540.